Shrey-2303/SplaTAM-depth/README.md

 ## Usage

-We will use the iPhone dataset as an example to show how to use SplaTAM.
-The following steps are similar for other datasets.
+We will use the Replica dataset as an example to show how to prepare the dataset and use SplaTAM for sparse reconstruction.
+The following steps are similar for other datasets if you would like to test on.
+We ran our code on 2 Datasets - Replica and Scannetv1.
+Replica is an opensource dataset which can be downloaded by following the link in datasets section and for Scannet you would need to fill out a form to get the download link from the .

 To run SplaTAM, please use the following command: